 The video player that is used must support the use of chapter markers.

-See Adding or editing a video viewer preset if you want to configure the chapter navigation cue points and chapter title pop-up text for the
+See Add or edit a video viewer preset if you want to configure the chapter navigation cue points and chapter title pop-up text for the

 Universal_HTML5_Video viewer (HTML5).